your-tools/tsrc/README.rst

 Differences with google repo
 -----------------------------

-Pros:

-* **GitLab** support
-* Nicer output
+We used repo for a while, but found that tsrc had both a better command line API and a nicer output.

+On a less subjective level:

+* Good support for Windows (no need for cygwin or anything like that)

+* tsrc tries hard to never do any destructive operation or unexpected actions.

+  For instance, ``tsrc`` never puts you in a "detached HEAD" state, nor does automatic rebases.
+It also never touches dirty repos.

-* Uses mostly 'porcelain' commands from git, instead of relying on plumbings internals
+  This is achieved by using mostly 'porcelain' commands from git, instead of relying on plumbings internals.

+* **GitLab** support (automate working with merge requests)

+Also (and this matters a lot if you think about contribution):

 * Comprehensive test suite
 * Uses PEP8 coding style
 * Written in Python 3, not Python 2

-Missing features: (May be implemented in the future)
+Here are a few features present in repo that are missing from ``tsrc`` (but may be implemented in the future)

+* Cloning a specific branch (but see PR #7)
-* Cloning a specific branch, revision or tag
+* Cloning a revision or tag
 * Cloning several repositories in parallel
 * Cloning just one or several groups of repositories
 * Support for other hosting services such as ``gerrit`` or ``github``